Jordyn Huitema: Paris Saint-Germain

+Huitema first came to the notice of officials with Paris Saint-Germain when playing at the 2017 Algarve Cup with the Canadian national team.
+At the time, national teammate Ashley Lawrence played for PSG at the club level, and as a result the team's general manager was in attendance at the event for games where Huitema "just happened to get a lot of minutes and played well."

 On July 23, 2018, it was announced that Huitema would play with PSG Féminines during the 2018 Women's International Champions Cup (WICC).
-She did not sign a professional contract with the team, allowing her to maintain college eligibility.
+She did not sign a professional contract with the team, allowing her to maintain college eligibility, as she was at the time also weighing offers to play for Stanford University or UCLA in the NCAA.
 She started for PSG during their pre-season friendly against Manchester City Women on July 24, at the University of Portland.
 Huitema was also in the starting lineup for PSG's semi-final match in the International Champions Cup, they lost 2–1 to the North Carolina Courage.

-On January 24, 2019, Huitema announced that she would forgo college and turn pro.
+On January 24, 2019, Huitema announced that she would forgo college and begin her professional career.
 On May 17, 2019, PSG confirmed Huitema had signed a four-year contract with the club.

 On June 4, 2021, Huitema scored a header in the final minutes of a 3–0 victory over Dijon to seal the Division 1 Féminine title for Paris Saint-Germain, the first league title for the club.
+Overall she appeared in 16 games in her second season with the club, scoring three goals and two assists in sixteen games.
+Huitema became the top Canadian scorer in the UEFA Women's Champions League before she turned 20, a record subsequently surpassed by Cloé Lacasse.

+Following her third season with PSG, Huitema contemplated making a move in order to obtain more starts and playing time than were available to her with PSG.

-OL Reign
+Seattle Reign FC

-On June 18, 2022, Huitema transferred to American club OL Reign and signed a two-year contract.
+On June 18, 2022, Huitema transferred to American club Seattle Reign FC and signed a two-year contract.
 In the final of the 2022 edition of The Women's Cup, she scored her first goal for the team to give the Reign a 2–1 lead over Racing Louisville FC, ultimately proving to be the game-winning goal.
 She scored two goals in the remainder of the regular season, the second in the season-ending match with the Orlando Pride that saw the Reign clinch the NWSL Shield.

+In September 2024, Huitema would sign a contract extension with Seattle through the end of the 2026 season, with a mutual option for 2027.